OpenEvalProject/evals/manuscripts/elife-59798/v2/manuscript.md

 To test for differences in relative plaid responses across dOri values, age groups, and their interaction, a two-way ANOVA with an interaction term was used.
 We found that the distribution of relative plaid responses had a long tail at the high end, typical of a χ2-distribution.
 To transform this distribution in a way that would better fit the assumptions of this parametric test, we performed a Wilson–Hilferty transformation (Wilson and Hilferty, 1931) of the data by computing the cubic root.
 This transformation largely removed the asymmetries in the distribution (Figure 4—figure supplement 1).
 This transformation was also used before computing correlations between relative plaid responses and pattern index (Figure 4C).
 For comparisons of Wilson–Hilferty transformed relative plaid responses at particular dOri values, a Welch’s t-test was used.

-## Image-computable motion-pathway model
+### Image-computable motion-pathway model

 The model used here is a modification of a model we described previously (Lempel and Nielsen, 2019).
 The code for the new model is available on github (https://github.com/nielsenlabmbi/PSSModelMLE; Lempel, 2020; copy archived at swh:1:rev:7a4bba49cd2c72fab0623f3c3756fd55506cc816 Lempel, 2021).
 The LGN and V1 stages of the model described in Lempel and Nielsen, 2019 were removed and instead responses of V1 cells providing input to PSS were modeled after empirical data collected from V1 neurons at different developmental stages.
 Model V1 responses were computed from empirical data in the following way: Data from individual neurons (as a function of plaid direction and dOri) were first normalized by their maximum response to gratings and shifted in direction space to align the preferred direction to 0 deg.
 Data from neurons belonging to the same age group were then averaged to compute a single V1 filter profile per group.
 This profile was used to generate 16 V1 filters with different direction preferences (homogeneously covering direction space) by shifting the profile in direction space.

 In the previous implementation of this model (Lempel and Nielsen, 2019), V1 response profiles were completely direction selective and symmetric around the preferred direction, in that stimuli moving in directions equidistant to the preferred direction elicited identical responses.
 To maintain these two properties of V1 filters in the new model implementation, we applied the following two transformations: To make the filters symmetric, we effectively mirrored the 2D response profile for each filter around the preferred direction.
 More precisely, at each dOri the filter response for directions with similar distances from the preferred direction were averaged.
 The original responses were then replaced with the average.
 To make the output of the V1 stage perfectly direction selective, we combined the responses of V1 model neurons with opposite direction preferences.
 More precisely, each direction channel consisted of a pair of V1 filters.
 The response of the filter was computed as P-P(o)O, where P is the response of filter one at a particular direction and dOri, O the response of filter two which prefers the opposite direction, and P(o) the response of filter one to a grating moving in the null direction.
 This forced the response of the filter pair to be 0 at the null direction.
 Any negative values resulting from the computation were set to 0.

 The V1 filter stage was followed by a PSS integration stage as described previously.
 Briefly, the responses of the 16 V1 filters were combined linearly, using a weight function that consisted of two van Mises functions, one centered at the preferred and one centered at the null direction.
-This PSS integration stage was followed by a final non-linearity, implemented here as an exponential function (as opposed to the subtraction and rectification method implemented previously) so that:PSSresp after NL= (PSSresp)TPSS
+This PSS integration stage was followed by a final non-linearity, implemented here as an exponential function (as opposed to the subtraction and rectification method implemented previously) so that:

+$$
+PSS_{resp after NL}= (PSS_{resp})^{T_{PSS}}
+$$

 This change was implemented to aid the parameter optimization method described below.
 In total, the model had the following free parameters: KE, KI, I, TPSS, and Respmax.
 This last variable simply multiplied PSS responses computed by the model to best match empirically recorded firing rates.

-## Model fitting
+#### Model fitting

 Model parameters were fit to maximize the likelihood of responses measured empirically from individual PSS neurons.
 V1 responses used in the model were selected to match the age group of the empirical PSS data being fitted.
 Likelihood of empirical data was computed from modeled parameters assuming a Poisson distribution with event frequency equal to the PSS response computed by the model.
 Log-likelihood was computed for the empirically measured response of the PSS neuron in every trial across all stimuli conditions and then summed to compute the log-likelihood of all observed data given certain model parameters.
 Model parameters were optimized to maximize log-likelihood using a simulated annealing algorithm implemented by the Matlab function ‘smulannealbnd’ (Global Optimization Toolbox).
 Lower and upper bounds for variables were as follows: KE [−5–6], KI [−5–6], I [0–2], TPSS[0–3], and Respmax [80% max. response of empirical data – 120% max. response of empirical data].
 As a test of fit quality for the model, we computed the Pearson correlation between mean empirical responses and modeled responses across stimuli.
 Model fits with correlation coefficients below 0.5 were removed from further analysis.
 Seventeen of 153 model fits in the P37–40 age group, and 6 of 52 model fits in the P44–47 age group were removed in this manner.